 Major religions: Eastern Orthodox Christianity and Sunni Islam

-Main languages: Bulgarian, Turkish and Roma
+Main languages: Bulgarian, Turkish, and Roma

 Tipping: Tips of 10 percent of the bill are customary in restaurants.
 Hotel porters and taxi drivers expect visitors to round up the bill for good service.
 With non-metered taxis, expats needn’t add a tip to the fare agreed upon beforehand.

 Time: GMT+2.
-Daylight saving is observed from the last Sunday in March until the last Sunday in October.
+Daylight saving time is observed from the last Sunday in March until the last Sunday in October.

-Electricity: 220V, 50Hz.
+Electricity: 230V, 50Hz.
 Plug types C and F are used in Bulgaria.
 Plug type C has two round pins, and plug type F has two round pins with earth clips on the top and bottom.

 Internet domain: .bg